 The true unicorn

 In Silicon Valley terms, a ‘unicorn’ is a tech startup company valued at over $1 billion.
-Facebook has become the model of this success, launching in 2004 and earning $15.1 billion in revenues in Q1 2019, a 26% increase year over year.
-The company also has plans for future growth that involve profiting from privacy, payments and e-commerce.
-Facebook has sustained its growth by building an all-in-one information empire, providing services that are hard to match.
-Its more than 2.3 billion monthly users dwarf other social media giants including Youtube (around 1.5 billion), Instagram (around 800 million) -which Facebook bought in 2012 – and Twitter (around 330 million).
+Facebook has become the model of this success, launching in 2004 and earning $17.7 billion in revenues in Q1 2020, over 11% increase year over year.
+Though advertising sales have recently dropped because of the coronavirus and the current backlash from advertisers who are boycotting the platform due to Mark Zuckerberg’s slow response to banning misinformation from the platform, the company still plans for future growth that involve profiting from privacy, payments and e-commerce, including its own currency.
+Facebook has sustained its growth by acquiring other in-demand apps, like Instagram and WhatsApp, and building an all-in-one information empire, providing services that are hard to match.
+Its more than 2.6 billion monthly users dwarf other social media giants including YouTube (around 2 billion), Instagram (around 1 billion) – which Facebook bought in 2012 – and Twitter (around 330 million).

 Facebook built a platform users don’t want to leave

 Facebook’s real power over users is evident in its ability to keep them on its platform for longer times and for a greater variety of needs.
-By knowing its users and showing them what they want, Facebook has developed a habit-forming product that keeps users online every time there is a moment of boredom or an urge to check what’s new.
+By knowing its users and showing them what they want, Facebook has developed a habit-forming product that keeps users online every time there is a moment of boredom, an ego boost, a social connection – especially when forced to social distance – or an urge to check what’s new.
 In fact, studies have been done that suggest that brain patterns in people who report compulsive urges to use Facebook are similar to those of drug addicts.

 The company’s endless tweaks to its algorithm aim to maintain its appeal.
 Back in 2016, for example, the company changed the algorithms running its News Feed so that “things posted by friends you care about are higher up” in the feed.
-Since then, changes in its algorithm have centered more on eliminating fake news.
+Since then, changes in its algorithm have centered more on eliminating fake news and hate speech.
+However, the platform has been criticized for not treating all hate speech as equal.
+This means that while its AI has flagged a large majority of hate speech, it’s unclear how much still gets through and posted.
+Not to mention, there is wide criticism of the platform regarding the fact that it has seemingly bended its hate speech and misinformation polices to accommodate President Trump.

-A testimony of its power can be found in the fact that more people are turning to Facebook as their medium for news consumption.
-Pew research shows that 45% of the US population consume their news from Facebook compared to Youtube at 18% among online sources.
+Controversy aside, a testimony of Facebook’s power can be found in the fact that more people are turning to Facebook as their medium for news consumption.
+Pew research shows that 52% of the US population consume their news from Facebook compared to YouTube at 28% among online sources.

 The amount of personal information Facebook has is insane